Towards Tight Approximation Bounds for Graph Diameter and Eccentricities: Introduction

 \begin{theorem} Under SETH, for every $k\geq 2$, every algorithm that can distinguish between $S$-$T$ Diameter $k$ and $3k-2$ in undirected unweighted graphs requires $n^{1+1/(k-1)-o(1)}$ time. \end{theorem}

 Theorem~\ref{thm:stintro} implies that under SETH, our aforementioned $2$ and $3$-approximation algorithms are optimal.

-For all of our lower bounds, we also address the question of whether they can be extended to higher values of Diameter and Eccentricities. \footnote{All of our lower bounds, with the exception of directed Eccentricities, are of the form ``any algorithm that can distinguish between Diameter (or Eccentricity) $a$ and $b$ requires a certain amount of time" for small values of $a$ and $b$.
+For all of our lower bounds, we also address the question of whether they can be extended to higher values of Diameter and Eccentricities.
+All of our lower bounds, with the exception of directed Eccentricities, are of the form ``any algorithm that can distinguish between Diameter (or Eccentricity) $a$ and $b$ requires a certain amount of time" for small values of $a$ and $b$.
 This doesn't exclude the possibility of an algorithm that distinguishes between higher Diameters (or Eccentricities) of the same ratio i.e. between $a\ell$ and $b\ell$ for some $\ell$.
 For weighted Diameter, our lower bound easily extends to higher values of Diameter by simply scaling up the edge weights.
 For $S-T$ Diameter and undirected Eccentricities, our lower bounds easily extend to higher values of Diameter and Eccentricities by simply subdividing the edges.
 For unweighted directed Diameter, our lower bound extends to higher values of Diameter with a slight loss in approximation factor by subdividing some of the edges.
-For unweighted undirected Diameter, our lower bound does not seem to easily extend to higher values of Diameter. }
+For unweighted undirected Diameter, our lower bound does not seem to easily extend to higher values of Diameter.

 \paragraph{Dense graphs.} Can we address our Main Question for dense graphs as well?
 In particular, can we extend our runtime lower bounds of the form $n^{1+1/\ell-o(1)}$ to $mn^{1/\ell-o(1)}$, thus matching the known algorithms for larger values of $m$?
 We show that the answer is ``no''.
 For undirected unweighted graphs, we obtain $\tilde{O}(n^2)$ time algorithms for Diameter achieving an almost $3/2$-approximation (Theorem~\ref{thm:densediam}), and for all Eccentricities achieving an almost $5/3$-approximation algorithm (Theorem~\ref{thm:fastdenseecc}).
 These algorithms run in near-linear time in dense graphs, improving the previous best runtime of $\tilde{O}(m\sqrt n)$ by Roditty and Vassilevska W.~\cite{RV13}, and subsuming (for dense unweighted graphs) the results of Cairo et al.~\cite{cairo}.